Duavee is back in stock with improved packaging

 Do not take progestins, additional estrogens, or additional estrogen agonists/antagonists while taking Duavee® (conjugated estrogens/bazedoxifene).

 Using estrogen alone may increase your chance of getting cancer of the uterus.
-Report any unusual vaginal bleeding right away while taking DUAVEE.
+Report any unusual vaginal bleeding right away while taking Duavee.
 Vaginal bleeding after menopause may be a warning sign of cancer of the uterus.
 A healthcare provider should check unusual vaginal bleeding to find the cause.

 Do not use estrogens to prevent heart disease, heart attacks, strokes, or dementia.

-Estrogens may increase the chance of getting blood clots or strokes.
+Estrogen alone may increase the chance of getting blood clots or strokes.